tkimhofer/nmrdata/README.md

 ## 📜 License & Citation

 MIT License © Torben Kimhofer
-If you use this data in published work, please include appropriate attribution or citation.
+If you use this package, please cite the associated study [1]
 ---

 ## 📚 References